TestRunnerSRL/OoT-Randomizer-Wiki/FAQ---Broken-Seed.md

 #### Stuck beside bed
 * Tilt the Control Stick to make Link move.
 Move him out the door and you will reach Kokiri Forest.
 The game gets much easier from there.

+### Hyrule Field
+#### Open grottos without Bombs
+* Any grotto you can open with Bombs may also be opened with Hammer.
+* Some grottos will only reveal themselves when you play Song of Storms.

 ### Kakariko Village:
 #### Well won't drain
 * Project 64 is known to have issues with this, among other things.
 For the purposes of this project, we can only recommend using a different emulator.
 #### Shooting Gallery gives 50 rupees
 * The Fairy Bow/Quiver is required to win the special prize.
 Otherwise you will receive 50 rupees.
+#### Can't get onto rooftops without Longshot
+* Yes you can.
+Get a little closer and use the Hookshot.

 ### Goron City:
 #### Reach Goron City from Lost Woods without Bombs
 * You can ignite the Bomb Flowers behind the boulders using Din's Fire.
 #### Get big rolling Goron to relinquish goods
 * Even if you have serious Zelda skills (or Bombchus), a Bomb Bag is required.
 Bomb the Goron in the tunnel near the sign.
+#### Boulder Maze without Bombs or Hammer
+* Silver Guantlets are effective at clearing a path to each of the chests in the room.
+This will take some time, however.

 ### Lost Woods:
 #### Skull Kid won't buy this sweet Skull Mask